 - Management's Discussion and Analysis introduces the basic financial statements and provides an analytical overview of the Agency's financial activities. - The Government-Wide Financial Statements consist of a Statement of Net Position and a Statement of Activities.
 These statements provide an overall view of the Agency's finances and activities. - The Fund Financial Statements tell how governmental services were financed in the short term as well as what remains for future spending.
-Fund Financial Statements report the Agency's operations in more detail than the Government-Wide Statements by providing information about the most significant funds. - Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements. - Required Supplementary Information further explains and supports the financial statements with a comparison of the Agency's budget for the year to actual expenditures.
+Fund Financial Statements report the Agency's operations in more detail than the Government-Wide Statements by providing information about the most significant funds.
+The remaining financial statements provide information about activities for which the Agency acts solely as an agent or custodian for the benefit of those outside of the Agency (Custodial Funds). - Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements. - Required Supplementary Information further explains and supports the financial statements with a comparison of the Agency's budget for the year to actual expenditures.
 Other Supplementary Information provides detailed information about expenditures by function and federal awards.